tylerjmorg/dos/Issues Policy.md

 # Issues Submission Policy
 All concerns, questions, feedback, criticism (constructive or harsh ;) are all very much welcome to be submitted within issues.
 Please be extremely detailed and provide examples/analogies when submitting so I can quickly fix the issue or provide clarification.
+Please refrain from posting duplicate issues (check all open issues before submitting).

 ## When do open issues get closed?
 All open issues within this repo will be closed if one of the following criteria are met below: